 He yawned, his eyes still squeezed shut.
 “Ah, for that we need to discuss the nature of the double-blind trial.
 It is one of science’s great discoveries, to eliminate any chance that someone’s behavior, no matter how small, can influence a result.

-“Let’s say a doctor’s got a new cancer curing pill.
+“Let’s say a doctor’s got a new cancer curing medicine.
 She’ll need to split the testing group in two, give one half a sugar pill and the other the real treatment.
-The first blind of a double-blind test is that the people handing out the pills don’t know which one’s the sugar pill.
+The first blind of a double-blind test is that the people handing out the pills to the patients don’t know which one’s the sugar pill.
 They’ll only know one is red and one is blue, for instance.
 The second is the people testing the effect don’t know either.
-They’re only recording the results for the red and blue pills.”
+They’re only recording the results for the red and blue pills that they’ll be using later.”

 Ryan opened his eyes just so he could roll them at me.
-“No, not really.
-But you do see it now, yes?”
+“No, not like the Matrix.
+But you do get the gist of it now, yes?”

 “Yeah.
 The three bowls wasn’t a true double-blind test.
 You guessed that Gust would know which bowl held the real egg.”

 He sat up.
 “I knew.
 Because he’s not the kind of man who’d tolerate the alternative.
 How else could he test that miraculous unchangeable expression of his?
 How else could he secretly laugh at my failure?
-Making it truly random would take out all the fun, all the risk in the venture.”
+Making it truly random would take out all the fun, all the suspense, all the glorious anticipation within the venture.”

 “I see.
 So you had to knock him out of that sense of calm.”

 “Right.”
 I nodded, staring out at the empty road in front of us, the sodium yellow rows of streetlights leading us back to the City.
 “I mean, now that you trounced him like that, I doubt he’ll have the guts to fight Ms. Lemma’s case now.
-I wouldn’t be surprised if he just mails it to her tomorrow morning.
-All’s well that ends well, I suppose.”
+I wouldn’t be surprised if he just mails it to her tomorrow morning.”

 Ryan turned to look at me.
 “You sound like you still have a question.”